IgorWounds/Google-Colab-Guide/README.md

 # Google-Colab-Guide
-This is a Guide to Google Colab for beginners that is featured on the Algotrading101 blog
+This is a [Guide to Google Colab](https://algotrading101.com/learn/google-colab-guide/) for beginners that is featured on the Algotrading101 blog

-It showcases:
+## Table of contents

 * What is Google Colab?
 * Is Google Colab free?